Cables of thin knots and bordered Heegaard Floer homology: of a thin knot CFD of a thin knot

 \subsection{The complex $\cfkm$ for thin knots}

-Recall that given a knot $K$, $\cfkm(K)$ is a free, finitely generated chain complex over $\F_2 [U]$, endowed with an Alexander filtration $A$ by the integers, and an integer grading, called the Maslov grading.
-The differential lowers the Maslov grading by one, respects the Alexander filtration, and does not increase the $U$ power.
+Recall that given a knot $K$ in $S^3$, $\cfkm(K)$ is a free, finitely generated chain complex over $\F_2 [U]$, endowed with an Alexander filtration $A$ by the integers, and an integer grading, called the Maslov grading.
+The differential lowers the Maslov grading by one, respects the Alexander filtration, and does not decrease the $U$ power.
 We can illustrate $\cfkm(K)$ graphically as follows.
 We choose a basis of generators $\mathcal B$ for $\cfkm(K)$ over $\F_2[U]$ which is homogeneous with respect to the Alexander filtration.
 Then $\mathcal B\otimes_{\F_2} \F_2[U]$ is a basis for $\cfkm(K)$ over $\F_2$.
 We plot $\mathcal B\otimes \F_2[U]$ on the $(U, A)$-lattice, and draw arrows for the differential $\bdy_-$.
 To match preexisting conventions, a generator of the form $U^x\xi$ of Alexander depth $y$ is at position $(-x,y)$, where $\xi \in \mathcal B$.

-If $\bdy_-(x) = y_1+\cdots + y_n$, where $x, y_1, \ldots, y_n$ are basis elements, then there is an arrow from $x$ to each $y_i$.
+If $\bdy_-(x) = y_1+\cdots + y_n$, where $x, y_1, \ldots, y_n$ are elements of $\mathcal B\otimes_{\F_2} \F_2[U]$, then there is an arrow from $x$ to each $y_i$.
 In this case we say that $x$ \textit{points} to each $y_i$.
 If $y_i$ is below/to the left of $x$, we say that the arrow from $x$ to $y_i$ points \textit{down}/\textit{to the left}.
 Note that all arrows point non-strictly down and to the left.
 If the arrow is \emph{vertical}, meaning that $x$ and $y_i$ have the same $U$ power, then the \emph{length} of the arrow is $A(x)-A(y_i)$.
 If the arrow is \emph{horizontal}, meaning that $x$ and $y_i$ are in the same Alexander filtration, then the \emph{length} of the arrow is the difference between the $U$ power of $y$ and the $U$ power of $x$.

 From now on, $K$ will be a thin knot.
-In this case, $\Delta_K(T)$ and $\tau(K)$ are sufficient to describe a model for the chain complex $\cfkm(K)$.
+In this case, $\Delta_K(t)$ and $\tau(K)$ are sufficient to describe a model for the chain complex $\cfkm(K)$.
 Note that for a $\sigma$-thin knot, this means that the only information we need is the Alexander polynomial and the signature.
+This was stated without proof in \cite{alt} with regard to alternating knots.
+We now state and prove the general claim.

-\begin{theorem} If $K$ is a thin knot, $\cfkm(K)$ is completely determined by $\tau(K)$ and $\Delta(K)$. \end{theorem}
+\begin{theorem} If $K$ is a thin knot, $\cfkm(K)$ is completely determined by $\tau(K)$ and $\Delta_K(t)$. \end{theorem}

 The proof relies on two lemmas.
 First we perform a filtered chain homotopy to obtain a new complex with a simpler differential.
 Then we change basis to show that the complex is isomorphic to a direct sum of three special kinds of complexes.